dart-lang/language/accepted/future-releases/records/records-feature-specification.md

     - If `Si` is a subtype of `Ri` then let `Ti` be `Si`
     - Otherwise, if `Si` is `dynamic`, then we insert an implicit cast on `ei` to `Ri`, and let `Ti` be `Ri`
-    - Otherwise, if `Si` is coercible to `Ri` (via int-to-double conversion, call method tearoff, or implicit generic instantiation), then we insert the appropriate implicit coercion on `ei`.
+    - Otherwise, if `Si` is coercible to `Ri` (via some sequence of call method tearoff or implicit generic instantiation coercions), then we insert the appropriate implicit coercion(s) on `ei`.
 Let `Ti` be the type of the resulting coerced value (which must be a subtype of `Ri`, possibly proper).
     - Otherwise, it is a static error.